 The suit, filed yesterday in New York's Supreme Court, describes a series of events leading up to a Zocdoc board meeting held in November 2015.

-The company had been investigating new hires to take on the responsibilities of Nikhil Ganju (cofounder and current CEO), Oliver Kharraz (cofounder and current board member), and Netta Samroengraja (former CFO and current chief business officer).
+The company had been investigating new hires to take on the responsibilities of Nikhil Ganju (cofounder and current board member), Oliver Kharraz (cofounder and current CEO), and Netta Samroengraja (former CFO and current chief business officer).
 Aware of this, the suit alleges that these three executives coordinated a plan that would replace Massoumi with Ganju and, importantly, keep the former CEO and chairman from exercising options that would allow him to take majority control of the company.

 "Knowing that they intended to execute their coup at Zocdoc's November 2015 board of directors meeting, defendants falsely told Mr. Massoumi that the meeting would cover only routine matters," the suit reads.
 "They then manufactured fake meeting materials and even rehearsed fabricated presentations in front of Mr. Massoumi that they never intended to deliver.
 Because defendants carefully pretended to follow their usual routines in preparing for the November 2015 board meeting, Mr. Massoumi reasonably relied on defendants' misrepresentations, and believed that the board meeting would involve nothing out of the ordinary."